MaySong-Mei/Delenoise/README.md

 # Delenoise
-The delenoise repository is an innovative project aimed at improving the quality of microscopic images using a diffusion model while preserving their biological plausibility.
-The project focuses on enhancing essential characteristics of the images without introducing artificial or non-existing features.
+When using a microscope, we may face challenges in obtaining clear images due to hardware limitations, resulting in poor-quality output.
+To tackle this issue, we plan to employ the diffusion model in our project.
+Our aim is to enhance the quality of the image while maintaining its biological plausibility.
+With this approach, we hope to improve the visibility of crucial biological features without inventing non-existent features.